 Cheeses are created by fermentation.
 The process involves adding microbes to the starter product (a culture of lactic acid bacteria) and allowing it to ferment.
 The fermentation process can take a few days or a few years depending on the specific desired end product.
 The end result?
 Cheese.
 Aged cheeses may have more beneficial bacteria.

 This offers probiotics too.
 Great for controlling blood pressure, cholesterol, diabetes and even weight loss, apple cider vinegar is a great daily addition that will bring many benefits.
 Drink a small bit each day or use it as a salad dressing.
 Read more about apple cider vinegar from this article.

 With the craze for probiotics many food manufacturers are simply trying to jump on the band wagon and cash in for themselves.
 If you’re serious about getting immune system boosting, digestive helping probiotics into your diet then consider some of the food sources listed in the beginning of this article.
-If you do need to supplement your probiotic intake, this is what I personally take.

 For additional reading, read my 2009 article explaining more of the benefits of probiotics and your health.